alfred-nutile-inc/phpunit-to-docs/README.md

 The **convetions** @api tells the documentation tool to convert this method to Markdown as well as $payload shows a good example of the payload.

-The name of the test becomes the Title on the API doc so we would end up with this markdown
+The name of the test becomes the Title on the API doc so we would end up with this markdown.

+And call out Paremeter in the URL like `foo` in this case the user can know it is a string.

+So `@parametor:foo:string:this is a foo resource` is really `@parametor:example in uri:type:description`

 ** **Example Output** **